catness/100-days-of-code/log.md

 * Using an inventory object on a scene object (via the object action script)

 * Fixed the draggable inventory image dimensions

+### Day 74: 2019-07-13

+* Added item counter to the inventory window

+* Started implementing using inventory items on other items

+### Day 75: 2019-07-14

+* Implemented the mechanism of using inventory items on other items

+* Added the inventory item-on-item action scripts to the yaml parser

+* Fixed the message position for inventory actions